 The second talk was by Ian Findlay, SnowSport England Talent Pathways.
 He spoke passionately about supporting skiers and snowboarders on their journey to world class success.

-The Third talk will be by Marilyn Payne MBE: Save the Children Then and Now.
+The third was by Marilyn Payne MBE: Save the Children Then and Now.
 Money from the Dragon Sale has been supporting Save the Children since 1985.
 The charity exists to help every child reach their full potential.
 In over 100 countries, they make sure children stay safe, healthy and keep learning.
+She presented the history of the charity, her personal experience visiting some of the countries where the charity has made an impact and connects with the pupils through the understanding of philanthropy.